| Title: | Visualising How Nonlinear Dimension Reduction Warps Your Data |

 select_vars |

-A character vector specifying the columns to be selected in the resulting data frame. |
+selected columns in the resulting data frame. |

 A tibble with columns for the starting point, ending point, and calculated distances.